top of page

 Provisional Psychologist (He/They/Any Pronouns)

-Luke is a yoga and body balance instructor, which contributed to their decision to pursue health psychology training.
+Luke is currently completing postgraduate psychology studies.
+Luke is a yoga and body balance instructor.
 Luke has worked in the primary mental health sector for the last seven years in roles as a mental health peer worker, alcohol and drug counsellor and family support worker.

 Luke identifies as agender and queer, using any pronouns and given they have lived experience in mental health, actively incorporate their lived experience into how they understand and work with clients.
 Luke has extensive experience working with neurodivergent and/or LGBTQIA+ individuals.